Before the development of digital modes, analog schemes were developed to transmit images or image-like information via radio.

 Hellschreiber was an early transmission mode where text is converted into an image, consisting of a series of scan lines, like an analog black and white TV picture or a fax.
 The receiver sees a simple image of the text.

-SSTV (Slow Scan Television) is used mainly to send photographic images, monochrome or color, using a voice channel, usually with SSB.
+SSTV (Slow Scan Television) is used mainly to send photographic images, monochrome or color, usually with SSB.
 See below for more information on this mode.

 WEFAX (Weather Facsimile) is used to broadcast weather images from satellites or other stations.
 WEFAX uses a modulation scheme similar to SSTV.

 ATV (Amateur Television) refers to “fast-scan” television transmitted in real time using wideband modulation methods, in a similar fashion to consumer television.